oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-configuration-compliance-management/em-configuration-compliance-management.md

   ![](images/CIS_Db_Compliance_19c_Create_Like_Image_5-1.png " ")

-  Here, for example **CIS_DEMO** you are creating to imply this is a new database standard.
-Also if you can change the name per your preference and Continue
+  Here, for example, **CIS_DEMO** you are creating to imply this is a new database standard.
+Also if you can change the name per your preference and Continue,

   ![](images/CIS_Db_Compliance_CIS_DEMO_Image_6-1.png " ")

-7. Review the various compliance rules for CIS Security standard grouped based on the configuration area.
+7. Review the various compliance rules for CIS Security standards grouped based on the configuration area.

   ![](images/CIS_Db_Compliance_CIS_DEMO_Standard_Details_Image_7.png " ")

-  Click **Save**.
+  Click **Save**

   ![](images/CIS_Db_Compliance_Standard_Details_Save_Image_8-1.png " ")

 8. A new custom database CIS standard is created.
-Pop-up confirms the successful creation of this standards, Click **OK**.
+Pop-up confirms the successful creation of these standards, Click **OK**

   ![](images/CIS_Db_Compliance_Standard_Create_Image_9-1.png " ")